Zur Navigation springen Zum Inhalt springen Zum Footer springen

 Parking

-By car to Ehrenstein Monastery.
-There is ample parking available in the parking lot for hikers.
+By car to the Ehrenstein Monastery.
+There is ample parking available at the hiking parking lot.
 Navigation: Kreuzbruderweg in 53577 Neustadt/Wied

 Directions

-The Chapel Trail connects places with centuries of history.
-The trail begins at Ehrenstein Castle and Monastery.
-The hillside castle is located 25 m above the Mehrbach river in the immediate vicinity of Ehrenstein Monastery.
-The castle was first mentioned in a document in 1331.
+The Chapel Route connects places with a history spanning centuries.
+The route begins at Ehrenstein Castle and Monastery.
+The hill castle is located 25 m above the Mehrbach, in close proximity to the Ehrenstein Monastery.
+The castle was first mentioned in documents in 1331.
 During the Thirty Years' War, the castle was destroyed by Swedish troops and has not been rebuilt since.
-The castle chapel, which originally belonged to Ehrenstein Castle and was located in the lower castle, was extended in 1477 by the knight Bertram von Nesselrode and elevated to the status of a parish church.
-In 1486, he had the "Liebfrauenthal" monastery built next to the church, which was completed in 1488 and was inhabited for over 500 years, with brief interruptions, by canons of the Order of the Cross.
-Today, a seminar house of the "Waldbreitbach Franciscan Sisters" is located in the monastery building.
-The current monastery complex only includes part of the former monastery grounds.
-From here, the path leads towards Wied to the Ehrenstein forester's lodge and the Rochus Chapel.
-A chapel in honor of the plague patron saint Rochus was built on the site of today's chapel around 1500; it was given its present form in 1761.
-From here, we turn off the main road and take a forest path up to Altenburg, past the Ehrenstein cemetery and the former Kaltehöhe manor house.
-Altenburg is home to the St. Josef Chapel, which was built by the village community in 1929.
-The trail continues past Altenburg into the Ütgenbach valley, where we soon reach the St. Florinus Chapel and the remains of the Ütgenbach motte.
-The chapel used to be surrounded by a residence, even a noble family bore the name Ütgenbach.
-They moved to Ehrenstein Castle around 1330.
+The castle chapel originally belonging to Ehrenstein Castle and located in the lower castle was expanded in 1477 by the knight Bertram von Nesselrode and elevated to a parish church.
+In 1486, he had the "Liebfrauenthal" monastery built next to the church, which was completed in 1488 and was inhabited for over 500 years, with short interruptions, by canons of the Order of the Holy Cross.
+Today, a seminar house of the "Waldbreitbacher Franciscan Sisters" is located in the monastery building.
+The currently existing monastery complex comprises only a part of the former monastery.
+From here, the path leads toward Wied to the Ehrenstein forester's house and the Rochus Chapel; at the site of the current chapel, a chapel dedicated to the plague patron Rochus was built around 1500, and in 1761 it received its present form.
+From here, we turn away from the state road and ascend via a forest path to the heights near Altenburg, passing the Ehrenstein cemetery and the former manor Kaltehöhe.
+In Altenburg stands the St. Joseph Chapel, built in 1929 by the village community.
+The path continues past Altenburg into the valley of the Ütgenbach where we soon reach the St. Florinus Chapel and the remains of the Ütgenbach motte.
+The chapel was formerly surrounded by a residence; even a noble family bore the name Ütgenbach.
+They moved around 1330 to Ehrenstein Castle.
 The first mention of Ütgenbach probably dates back to 1173.
-The route continues past Schöneberg into the Krumbach valley and along Mehrbach to Niedermühlen.
-A neo-Gothic chapel was built in Niedermühlen in 1862 in honor of the Sorrowful Mother, but it soon proved to be too small.
-The current larger chapel was built in 1892 and 1893 under the direction of the architects Rüdell and Odenthal from Cologne.
-It was solemnly consecrated on October 5, 1894.
-The miraculous image was created in the 15th century and found its way from the Mehren church, across the Mehrbach, to Niedermühlen after the introduction of the Calvinist confession by the Counts of Sayn.
-The trail leads us back through the Mehrbach valley past the Kapaunsmühle mill, which was first mentioned in 1714, to Diefenau.
-Diefenau was first mentioned in 1486 as part of Bertram von Nesselrode's foundation of Ehrenstein Monastery; he donated various properties to the monastery, including the farm at "Diffanawe".
-Today's Diefenau forester's lodge was probably built in 1834 and was last extensively renovated in 1989.
-The trail continues past Mehrbach to Dasbach.
-In 1579, four Cologne farms and one farm owned by the Lords of Ehrenstein were recorded in Dasbach.
-Continuing through the Mehrbach valley, the path soon leads us back up to Altenburg.
-The path leads us below the former "Boddems Nück" refuge.
-The "Boddems Nück" refuge is located on a promontory and was once secured by earth walls and masonry.
-It is an early Frankish refuge that probably gave the village of Altenburg its name.
-The steep slopes and a ditch in front of it made the "Boddems Nück" a safe refuge.
-From Altenburg, the trail leads along the edge of the forest and on the last section past the Stations of the Cross in Ehrenstein, back to the starting point in Ehrenstein
+The path then leads past Schöneberg into the Krumbach valley and along the Mehrbach to Niedermühlen.
+In Niedermühlen, a neo-Gothic chapel was built in 1862 in honor of the sorrowful mother, but it soon proved too small.
+In the years 1892 and 1893, under the direction of architects Rüdell and Odenthal from Cologne, the current larger chapel was constructed.
+On October 5, 1894, it was solemnly consecrated.
+The image of grace originated in the 15th century and, after the introduction of the Calvinist confession by the Counts of Sayn, found its way from the churches of Mehren, over the Mehrbach, to Niedermühlen.
+The path leads back through the Mehrbach valley past the Kapaunsmühle, first mentioned in 1714, to Diefenau.
+Diefenau was first mentioned in 1486 in connection with Bertram von Nesselrode's foundation of the Ehrenstein Monastery; for the maintenance of the monastery, he donated various properties, including the farm "Diffanawe."
+The current Ehrenstein forester's house was probably built in 1834 and last comprehensively renovated in 1989.
+The path continues along the Mehrbach to Dasbach.
+In 1579, four Cologne estates and one estate owned by the Lords of Ehrenstein were recorded in Dasbach.
+Continuing through the Mehrbach valley, the path soon leads back up to Altenburg.
+The path runs below the former refuge castle "Boddems Nück."
+The refuge castle "Boddems Nück" lies on a promontory and was formerly secured by an earthen rampart and masonry.
+It is an early Frankish refuge castle that probably gave the place Altenburg its name.
+The steep slopes and a fore moat made "Boddems Nück" a secure refuge.
+From Altenburg, the path leads along the forest edge and, in the last section, past the Stations of the Cross of Ehrenstein, back to the starting point at Ehrenstein.

 Safety instructions

-• Wear sturdy shoes and appropriate clothing that is suitable for the weather and protects you from the cold and wet or the heat and sun.
+• Wear sturdy footwear as well as weather-appropriate, functional clothing that protects you from cold and wet or heat and sun

-• Please wear hiking boots appropriate to the route, which will give you sufficient grip even on slippery and steep or rocky and uneven paths.
+• Please wear appropriate hiking shoes that provide sufficient grip even on slippery and steep or rocky and uneven paths.

-• If you are of the opinion that certain sections of the trail are not suitable for you, you should avoid them.
-Especially in adverse weather conditions, muddy and slippery passages can occur on near-natural paths.
+• If you consider certain sections of the path impassable, you should avoid them.
+Particularly in adverse weather conditions, natural paths can have muddy and slippery passages.

-• Particularly in the fall, you should also be aware that leaves lying on the ground can hide uneven surfaces, roots, stones or holes in the path.
-You have to expect this type of path impairment when you go on a hike.
+• Especially in autumn, be aware that leaves on the ground can conceal unevenness, roots, stones, or holes in the path.
+Expect such path impairments when hiking.

-• Although the path is very well marked throughout, you should always have a suitable hiking map with you for safety reasons.
+• Although the path is very well marked throughout, for safety reasons you should always carry a suitable hiking map with you.

 Equipment